EmilioOldenziel/Computer-Graphics/RT/README.txt

         straightforward mathematics.

     3.2: Rotation
-        We rotate a sphere by determining the rotation matrix around the given axis and the given angle.
-We rotate the hit point in 3D space and then determine the corresponding texture coordinates.
-But, somewhere somehow this doesn't work.
+        We rotate a sphere by determining by rotating it such that the rotation axis is projected onto the XY plane.
+Then we rotate it such that the rotation axis is projected onto the X axis, after which we can just rotate the texture around said axis.
+Finally we inverse the first two steps, and it should be rotated.
+However, for some reason Antarctica and the north pole seem to be pretty close all of sudden.

     3.3: Gooch
         For the gooch shading we had to change the lighting model a bit,